There are several ways to get around Peterborough and the surrounding area.

 You may use a valid driver’s licence from your home country when you first arrive in Ontario.
 After 60 days, you will need to have an Ontario Driver’s Licence.
 For general information, please see the Transportation guide at Settlement.Org.

-You may qualify for the licence exchange program.
+You may qualify for the license exchange program.

 This allows you to exchange your current licence for an Ontario licence without taking a driving test.
 Staff at the Drive Test Centre can assess your situation and direct you to the next steps.